 And then a robin’s egg falls out of its nest, and Hoppi chooses to help the mama robin and protect the egg until it hatches.
 That means he can’t make a beautiful egg like the other rabbits.
 But, of course, this egg matters more than any of the others.

 So the story is simple and sweet.
-But the illustrations are what make the book utterly irresistible.
+And the illustrations make the book utterly irresistible.

 The rabbits in The Easter Egg aren’t generic bunnies.
 Each one is a particular rabbit of a specific type or breed, drawn with meticulous accuracy – assuming that you accept that the rabbits can wear clothes and use tools.
 Flora, in her dress and straw hat and leather gloves, is an Angora and a gardener.
 Hans Vanderabbit wears a smock and has paint brushes tucked behind his hears, because he’s an artist.
 And he’s a Havana.
 Granny Ireney makes Pysanky eggs, and she’s a Himalayan.